Griner return, free agency could spark charter flight change

 HAS THE WNBA CONSIDERED SUBSIDIZING FLIGHTS?

-Coveted free agent Breanna Stewart, who has narrowed her choices to a few teams including New York, started a social media campaign to try to help get chartered flights for the league.
-She tweeted: ”I would love to be part of a deal that helps subsidize charter travel for the entire WNBA.
+Breanna Stewart, who announced on social media that she’ll play with New York on Wednesday, started a social media campaign to try to help get chartered flights for the league.
+She tweeted: “I would love to be part of a deal that helps subsidize charter travel for the entire WNBA.
 I would contribute my NIL, posts + production hrs to ensure we all travel in a way that prioritizes player health + safety, which ultimately results in a better product.
 Who’s with me?”

 Many current and former WNBA and NBA players offered their support — though any change to travel restrictions would have to be voted on by the union and the league.